-Senior Financial Officers of Fossil, Inc. (the “Company”) are charged with the responsibility and have the authority to protect and preserve the financial interests of all of the stakeholders in the Company, including, without limitation, stockholders and employees.
+Senior Financial Officers of Fossil Group, Inc. (the “Company”) are charged with the responsibility and have the authority to protect and preserve the financial interests of all of the stakeholders in the Company, including, without limitation, stockholders and employees.
 The Company’s Senior Financial Officers fulfill this responsibility and authority by developing and enforcing policies and procedures for the operation of the Company’s financial functions.
 All Senior Financial Officers of the Company are required to act in conformance with this Code of Ethics at all times and to encourage all of their respective subordinates to act in conformance with this Code of Ethics.
-For purposes of this Code of Ethics, the term “Senior Financial Officers” shall mean the Company’s Chief Executive Officer, Executive Vice President of Finance, Chief Financial Officer, Chief Accounting Officer and International Vice President of Finance.
+For purposes of this Code of Ethics, the term “Senior Financial Officers” shall mean any of the Company’s:

-- material business transactions are properly authorized and completed and accurately recorded in the Company’s books and records and reported in accordance with generally accepted accounting principles (GAAP) and established financial policies of the Company;
+- material business transactions are properly authorized and completely and accurately recorded in the Company’s books and records in accordance with generally accepted accounting principles (GAAP) and established financial policies of the Company; and

 - periodic financial communications and reports will be delivered in a timely manner and in a manner that allows readers and users of the communications and reports to determine the meaning, significance and consequence of the information presented.

-- Compliance with Applicable Laws, Rules and Regulations.
+3. Compliance with Applicable Laws, Rules and Regulations..
 Senior Financial Officers will:

-- monitor compliance by the Company’s financial departments with applicable federal, state or local laws, rules or regulations; and
+- comply with, and monitor compliance by the Company’s financial departments with, applicable federal, state and local laws, rules and regulations; and

-- promptly identify, report and correct any detected deviations from applicable federal, state or local laws, rules or regulations.
+- promptly identify, report and correct any detected deviations from applicable federal, state and local laws, rules and regulations.

-- report to executive management any significant deficiencies in the design or operation of internal controls which could adversely affect financial data; and
+- any significant deficiencies in the design or operation of internal controls that could adversely affect financial data; and

-- report to executive management any fraud, whether or not material, that involves management or other employees who have a significant role in internal controls.
+- any fraud, whether or not material, that involves management or other employees who have a significant role in internal controls.

-- establish and maintain disclosure controls and procedures to ensure that material information, including information from its consolidated subsidiaries is elevated to executive management; and
+- establish and maintain disclosure controls and procedures to ensure that material information, including information from consolidated subsidiaries, is elevated to executive management; and

-- evaluate the effectiveness of disclosure controls and procedures 90 days prior to Fossil’s filing of its annual report.
+- evaluate the effectiveness of disclosure controls and procedures within 90 days prior to the Company’s filing of its annual report.